 In late 1970, Hersey and Blanchard developed slightly divergent versions of the Situational Leadership Theory: The Situational Leadership Model (Hersey) and the Situational Leadership II model (Blanchard et al., 1985).

-In 1985, Bass developed and published “The Bass Handbook of Leadership”, where he highlighted transactional and transformational leadership.
+1985 Bass developed and published “The Bass Handbook of Leadership”, highlighting transactional and transformational leadership.

 It is necessary that firms should possess excellent leadership traits to achieve their goals and to motivate each employee within the firm at any level.
 This will lead to the success of the overall organization.

 The healthcare sector in Qatar witnessed remarkable growth in the region.
 Consistency in leadership is very important to keep the desired objectives and continue to be among the top in the world.
 Job Satisfaction is highly linked to the leadership style exerted by managers.
-Management with ineffective leadership behaviour will create a toxic, destructive, malicious, and harmful effect not only on the employees but the overall organization.
+Management with ineffective leadership behavior will create a toxic, destructive, malicious, and harmful effect on the employees and the organization.
 (Singh et al., 2019).

-Therefore, having a diverse workforce environment, especially in the nursing field, makes it very challenging to lead.
+Therefore, a diverse workforce environment, especially in the nursing field, makes leading very challenging.
 The managers should develop a leadership strategy to manage the staff, improve the performance of the operations, and achieve organizational goals by keeping the staff satisfied and motivated.

 Very few researches in Qatar deepened nurse managers’ leadership styles and employees’ job satisfaction.
 The evaluation of the Impact of leadership styles on nurse job satisfaction in this study is built from the literature review.

-The aim of this research is to look into the relationship between leadership style (transactional and transformational) on the job satisfaction of nurses in the healthcare industry in Qatar.
-Moreover, the research will test if years of experience can also have an impact on nurses’ job satisfaction.
+The aim of this research is to look into the relationship between leadership style (transactional and transformational) and the job satisfaction of nurses in the healthcare industry in Qatar.
+Moreover, the research will test whether years of experience can impact nurses’ job satisfaction.
 This will help us to assess which leadership style contributes to better job satisfaction and the moderator impact of the experience.

-It is important to analyze how the leadership and the relationship that exists between the leader and his collaborators, reviewing antecedents, characteristics, and theories of leadership, as the objectives of this article will seek to understand the degrees of conformity that people feel based on the influence of the leaders (Quinn &Spreitzer, 2005).
-Leader behaviours generate mechanisms of motivation that affect the behaviour of individuals in the organization.
-Job satisfaction, over time, has escalated in the pyramid of priorities of employers, which is an essential factor in the quality of life and development of individuals in their professional life (Peiro& Gonzales-Roma, 2003).
+It is important to analyze the leadership and the relationship that exists between the leader and his collaborators, reviewing antecedents, characteristics, and theories of leadership, as the objectives of this article will seek to understand the degrees of conformity that people feel based on the influence of the leaders (Quinn &Spreitzer, 2005).
+Leader behaviors generate mechanisms of motivation that affect the behavior of individuals in the organization.
+Job satisfaction, over time, has escalated in the pyramid of employers' priorities, which is an essential factor in the quality of life and development of individuals in their professional lives (Peiro& Gonzales-Roma, 2003).

 Afterwards, a survey method will be used and distributed to nurses working in Qatar hospitals.
 The analysis of data and the results collected from the study will assess the leadership style exerted by the nurse supervisors/managers in the healthcare facilities in Qatar and explore how to adopt the use of transformational/transactional leadership in the context of staff satisfaction.

 Good leaders are an asset to any organization.
 Good leaders will motivate and provide direction to their staff, thus achieving the organizational objectives.
 Health care setting is not different from any other industry.
-Studies have shown how highly effective leadership is related to healthcare providers and their job satisfaction.
+Studies have shown how highly effective leadership affects healthcare providers and their job satisfaction.

-Nurses' job satisfaction is crucial since nursing profession greatly impacts the health care system and it is one of the utmost professions that greatly impact the health care system as they constitute the largest number in the healthcare industry (Institute of Medicine, 2011).
+Nurses' job satisfaction is crucial since the nursing profession greatly impacts the healthcare system; they constitute the largest number in the healthcare industry (Institute of Medicine, 2011).
 This literature review aims to deeply elaborate on the leadership style and its influence on nurses’ satisfaction in healthcare settings.
-In this study, only two different leadership styles will be assessed; the first is transactional, and the second is transformational.
+In this study, only two different leadership styles will be assessed: the first is transactional, and the second is transformational.
 Moreover, this thesis will consider the years of experience as a moderator variable to examine if it influences job satisfaction.
 A healthcare setting was adopted with a focus on nurses, as they deal with human life regularly.
 Therefore, we need to keep healthcare professionals motivated and satisfied with their jobs to provide the best quality of service and subsequently improve the patient's health.

-It is necessary to analyze the effects of leadership, its influence on perceptions, and how they affect the satisfaction perceived by employees.
+It is necessary to analyze the effects of leadership, its influence on perceptions, and how they affect employee satisfaction.
 More explicitly, we try to find out how significant the relationship is between leadership styles (transactional and transformational) and nurse satisfaction.

 The term leader was recognized as early as the 1300s; however, scientific research began to develop in the middle of the 20th century.
-Many research lines, the main objective of which was to find out the typical behaviours of the leaders and try to relate these behaviours to the performance of the group and the satisfaction of its members.
-In all of them, the leader's behaviour could be summarised with different names according to the model or the theory in which they are included.
-In two dimensions or styles of leadership: orientation to the task, where the leader is mainly concerned with achieving the group objectives and orientation to the relationship, where the leader is basically interested in the welfare and satisfaction of the followers.
-A relationship has also been found between the leader's reward behaviour and job satisfaction (King, 1990).
+Many research lines, the main objective of which was to find out the typical behaviors of the leaders and try to relate these behaviors to the performance of the group and the satisfaction of its members.
+In all of them, the leader's behavior could be summarized with different names according to the model or the theory in which they are included.
+There are two dimensions or styles of leadership: orientation to the task, where the leader is mainly concerned with achieving the group objectives, and orientation to the relationship, where the leader is basically interested in the welfare and satisfaction of the followers.
+A relationship has also been found between the leader's reward behavior and job satisfaction (King, 1990).
 Bass (1985) rescues certain traits exercised by the leaders that generate awareness of the importance and values that can be achieved after obtaining the results when performing the assigned tasks.
 Thus, for Bass & Riggio (2006), some features of leadership styles related to values can be highlighted:

-The Transactional Leadership dimension includes the behaviours associated with supervision and can be assimilated into Situational Leadership or Contingent Leadership models.
+The Transactional Leadership dimension includes the behaviors associated with supervision and can be assimilated into Situational Leadership or Contingent Leadership models.
 Bass describes two levels of transactional leadership (Northouse, 2010):

-Transaction leadership focus on achieving organizational objectives and goals and use negotiation with subordinates and rewards.
+Transaction leadership focuses on achieving organizational objectives and goals and uses negotiation with subordinates and rewards.

-- They closely monitor the tasks of their team in order to avoid mistakes.
+- They closely monitor the tasks of their team to avoid mistakes.